Meraj1312/Write-Ups/friendzone.md

 - SMB signing is **not required** and guest/null auth is supported — worth revisiting.
 - The TLS certificate's Common Name — `friendzone.red` — discloses the real domain name used by the application, distinct from the raw IP.

-> **Correction on DNS reasoning:** the original notes assumed BIND running on TCP was itself unusual for a Linux host and used that as the trigger to test a zone transfer.
-This isn't accurate — DNS servers (BIND included, on any OS) commonly listen on **both TCP and UDP port 53** by design, since TCP is required for zone transfers and for any response too large to fit in a single UDP packet.
-There's nothing Linux-specific or unusual about it.
-The real reason to test `AXFR` here is simpler: **any exposed, apparently-authoritative DNS server is worth testing for a misconfigured zone transfer as a matter of routine recon**, regardless of the host OS — which is exactly what led to the useful discovery below.
+> DNS servers (BIND included) commonly listen on **both TCP and UDP port 53** by design, since TCP is required for zone transfers and for any response too large to fit in a single UDP packet.
+With port 53 open, testing for a misconfigured **AXFR** zone transfer is a routine recon step against any exposed, apparently-authoritative DNS server — which is exactly what led to the useful discovery below.

 ---